Blair Girls' Crew FAQs

 Meet Coach Solis-Cohen

 Blair’s admission office welcomed Hannah Solis-Cohen as an admission associate in 2016; she also serves as head coach of girls’ crew.
-Hannah is a 2016 graduate of the University of Virginia with a BA in history and was a four-year member of the Cavaliers’ women’s varsity crew team.
+Hannah is a 2016 graduate of the University of Virginia with a bachelor’s degree in history and was a four-year member of the Cavaliers’ women’s varsity crew team.
 Among her many rowing honors, Hannah was part of UVA’s NCAA Division I champion varsity four in 2015, and she earned the Craig Fielder Memorial award for overcoming adversity in 2016.
-A graduate of Northfield Mount Hermon School, Hannah was a counselor at Songadeewin of Keewaydin, a Salisbury, Vermont, camp for second- to ninth-grade girls, in summer 2016.
-She lives with freshman and sophomore girls in Locke Hall, where she also serves dorm duty.
+A graduate of Northfield Mount Hermon School, Hannah spends her summers working at Songadeewin of Keewaydin, a Salisbury, Vermont, camp for second- to ninth-grade girls.
+She lives and serves dorm duty in Lakeside Hall, an upper school boys’ dormitory.

 Meet Coach Freitag